NimaWasTaken/SMS-Bomber/README.md

 4. **No Harmful Use:** This application must not be used to cause harm, discomfort, or trouble to others.
 Respect the privacy and well-being of individuals.

-5. **Disclaimer:** By using this SMS Bomber, you agree that you cannot hold the contributors responsible for any misuse or unauthorized activities.
-Please use responsibly and in compliance with local laws and regulations.

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/getting-started/) to install the requirements.